semgrep/semgrep-docs/docs/supported-languages.md

 #### Regressions in Semgrep Pro

-For interfile analysis, Semgrep Pro Engine resolves names differently than Semgrep and this may cause rules with `interfile: true` to produce different results than Semgrep OSS Engine.
+For interfile analysis, Semgrep Pro Engine resolves names differently than Semgrep OSS.
+Consequently, rules with `interfile: true` may produce different results than Semgrep OSS Engine.
 Some instances could be regarded as regressions, if you encounter them please file a bug report.

 <MoreHelp />